jshea2/OSC-for-OBS/README.md

 ### **- Translate Source's Scale: -**
 **`/[scene_name]/[source_name]/scale [float]`** this allows you to change the source's scale.
 "0" is nothing, "1" is original full size.
 Negative numbers will invert the source.
 Numbers larger than "1" will be larger than original size.
 (Ex. **/Webcam_1/Text_1/scale 2** this will make the size of the "Text 1" source twice as large.
 See "Qlab OSC Examples" file for how to automate scale.
 Also, If a scene name or source name contains a SPACE, replace with "_", so if OBS has a scene "Webcam 1" and a source name of "Text 1" make OSC message the example from above.)

+### **- Translate Source's Rotation: -**
+**`/[scene_name]/[source_name]/rotate [float]`** this allows you to change the source's scale.
+"0" is nothing, "360" is full 360 rotation clockwise.
+Negative numbers will rotate counterclockwise.
+Numbers larger than "360" will be more roations.
+(Ex. **/Webcam_1/Text_1/rotate 90** this will make the rotation of the "Text 1" source 90º clockwise.
+See "Qlab OSC Examples" file for how to automate rotation.
+Also, If a scene name or source name contains a SPACE, replace with "_", so if OBS has a scene "Webcam 1" and a source name of "Text 1" make OSC message the example from above.)

 ### **- Streaming and Recording: -**